heroqu/stream-limiter/README.md

 # stream-limiter

-A PassThrough stream that stops streaming after the specified bytes number has been passed.
+A PassThrough stream that stops streaming after the specified number of bytes has been passed.

 Does not support *objectMode*.